R-a-y-Zhang/hackerhour/talk.md

 are usually granted on a sequential basis, i.e. the process that comes first gets a lower PID.
 PID 1 is granted to the _init_ process, responsible for system startup and shutdown, but this is because it is almost always the first process that is run on a system.
 This PID is important because this is what you need to _kill_ or terminate (I mean killing a process...I do not advocate murder).
-There may be a number of reasons that you want to _kill_.
-Whether it is because it is taking up too space or it has stopped responding and cannot be closed normally.
+There may be a number of reasons that you want to _kill_ a process.
+Whether the process is taking up too space or it has stopped responding and cannot be closed normally.
 We will get to how to kill a process later.
 Now, we must figure out how to find the PID of the process we want to kill.